IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bubble-chart.md

 ## $Platform$ Bubble Chart with Multiple Series

-In $Platform$ Bubble Chart, binding multiple data sources works by setting each new data source to `ItemsSource` property of a additional `BubbleSeries`, as shown in the example below:
+In $Platform$ Bubble Chart, binding multiple data sources works by setting each new data source to `DataSource` property of a additional `BubbleSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"